Automotive industry in Mexico: Fiat S.p.A.

 Fiat re-entered Mexico in 2004 in collaboration with General Motors, before its commercial rupture.
 Fiat hadn't achieved much sales success due to having only one model for sale until the beginning of 2006.
-Upon its introduction, the Punto was a hit for the carmaker.
+Upon its introduction, the Punto was a big hit for the carmaker.

 Ferrari entered the country in 1998 with the F355 Spider.
 The Enzo Ferrari arrived in early 2004 at the former dealership at Avenida de los Insurgentes (now Alfa Romeo taking its place) in Mexico City with a price of $1,285,000 US dollars.
 Five units were sold.
-Furthermore, Ferrari chose Chiapas to test its F430 in 2004 before it came out.
+Furthermore, Ferrari chose Tuxtla Gutiérrez, Chiapas to test its F430 in 2004 before it came out.
 Curiously, they are the only carmaker to offer their entire catalogue in Mexico.

 Ford Motor Company

 Brands Ford, Lincoln, Mercury and Volvo.

-Ford Motor Company México had excellent sales during the 1950s, '60s and '70s, before being overtaken by General Motors.
+Ford Motor Company de México had excellent sales during the 1950s, '60s and '70s, before being overtaken by General Motors.
 It used to hold the second place in sales.
-For several decades, Ford sold various successful Mercury models under a Ford badge, most notoriously the Mercury Zephyr as the Ford Elite II (with a Ford Granada front end), Grand Marquis, Cougar, Topaz (an upmarket Ford Tempo) and Ghia (an upmarket Mercury Topaz).
+For several decades, Ford sold various successful Mercury models under a Ford badge, most notoriously the Mercury Zephyr as the Ford Elite II (with a Ford Granada front end), Grand Marquis, Cougar, Topaz (an upmarket Ford Tempo), Villager and Ghia (an upmarket Mercury Topaz).

 From 1996, Lincoln dealerships became Lincoln-Mercury dealerships selling both brands.

 For a time, the hot hatch Focus ST was the only hatchback Focus available in Mexico.
 It offers a 2.5i 5-cylinder engine like the European versions—Mexico being the only country in America in which Ford offers this European version (imported from Germany).
 Family versions were released with two trim levels and a 2.0i petrol engine.

-This is not the same as the Focus sold in the United States, which is based on the original 1998–2005 version.
+This is not the same as the Ford Focus sold in the United States, which is based on the original 1998–2005 version.

 The European Ford Mondeo appeared in 2003, although it was different from the mainland Europe version; being more luxurious, it sold for approximately £20,000 for a 2.0i model.

 Their successful Ikon (sedan version of the Fiesta II) remained a favourite for low income families, sharing similar success with the next generation model in 2005, the Fiesta III Sedan.
 However, it is the Brazilian EcoSport compact SUV which now holds the Ford's best seller title.

-The latest Mustang remains a favourite with men in their 20s and 30s, as its previous generations did.
+The Mustang remains quite popular with men in their 20s and 30s.

 In 2010, the Taurus badge returned to Mexico after a 12-year absence, and was discontinued thereafter.

-Ford has two factories in Mexico, producing around 400,000 cars per year at Hermosillo and Cuautitlán, mostly for export to US and Canada.
+Ford has two factories in Mexico, producing around 400,000 cars per year at Hermosillo, Sonora and Cuautitlán, State of Mexico, mostly for export to US and Canada.